-We stayed at the T-Breeze Beach Resort, which offers a good selection of snorkeling gear for hire – around 200 pesos per session.
+We stayed at the T-Breeze Beach Resort, which offers a good selection of snorkeling gear for hire, including mask, fins, and a snorkel tube.
+The cost was around 200 pesos per session.

-Access to the sea is via some stone steps, handy for slipping on your snorkeling gear before setting off.
+Access to the sea is via some stone steps, handy for sitting down and slipping on your snorkeling gear before setting off.

 Snorkeling in Moalboal Cebu – To the Reef’s Edge